Tools-2 icon

-The live endpoints are set up automatically.
-To view your live endpoints:
+Live endpoints are set up automatically.
+To view your live endpoints in your live Customer Area, go to Developers > API URLs.

 On the API URLs and Response page, you can see the configured data centres and prefixes for your company account.

-If you need to connect to a certain data center of the Adyen payments platform (for example, US or AU data centers), you can also set up location-based live endpoints.
+If you need to connect to a certain data center of the Adyen payments platform (for example, US or AU data centers), you can set up location-based live endpoints.
 To use location-based live endpoints, contact our Support Team.

 Live endpoints structure